By: Natalie Rahhal

 Bourdain spoke openly and often about his own depression and fight to stay sober, but his fame and fortune may well have disguised even deeper troubles.

-The tragedy of his death ought to serve as a wake up call to men that their mental health is just as crucial to their survival as their physical health is.
+The tragedy of his death ought to serve as a wake-up call to men that their mental health is just as crucial to their survival as their physical health is.

 Among the leading theories for why suicide is so much more prevalent among men than women is that men are more likely to abuse drugs and alcohol.

-Dr Jonathan Gerkin, a University of North Carolina psychiatrist who says he takes a therapist’s approach believes that our culture – particularly in the US, but worldwide – has not conditioned men to be reflective about, let alone accepting of their own emotions, and that can lead them to a profound sense of loneliness.
+Dr Jonathan Gerkin, a University of North Carolina psychiatrist who says he takes a therapist’s approach, believes that our culture – particularly in the US, but worldwide – has not conditioned men to be reflective about, let alone accepting of, their own emotions, and that can lead them to a profound sense of loneliness.

-“Loneliness is such an attention-grabbing feeling, and if men can’t reflect and respond to that, they can get caught up in trying to eliminate those feelings by minimizing, acting macho, or acting out in dangerous ways,” including substance misuse, he says.
+“Loneliness is such an attention-grabbing feeling, and if men can’t reflect and respond to that, they can get caught up in trying to eliminate those feelings by minimising, acting macho, or acting out in dangerous ways,” including substance misuse, he says.

 “Acting out can be outward, or it can be self-directed, like taking one’s life,” Dr Gerkin adds.

-He says that this isolation happens to men who are not “lucky to encounter more acceptance, or be raised in a family that encourages it, or to be exposed to it in therapy.”
+He says that this isolation happens to men who are not “lucky to encounter more acceptance, or be raised in a family that encourages it, or to be exposed to it in therapy”.

-But by adulthood, many of these opportunities have already passed men by, or they have already been taught to seek help is seen as not a masculine behaviour, leaving them unsure where to even begin when they are confronting mental health issues.
+But by adulthood, many of these opportunities have already passed men by, or they have already been taught that to seek help is seen as not a masculine behaviour, leaving them unsure where to even begin when they are confronting mental health issues.